Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: take the trade when the price breaks the resistance level at the handle pattern.
 Keep your stop loss below the recent low and take profit above the previous high.

-17. Bearish or inverted Cup and Handle pattern
+17. Bearish or inverted Cup and Handle Trading Patterns

-This chart pattern looks like a tea cup with a handle in inverted form.
-It has a rounded top with handle-like pattern.
+These chart patterns looks like a teacup with a handle in an inverted form.
+It has a rounded top with a handle-like pattern.

 • What it means: it indicates a strong downtrend breakout.